-10.26 The open space schemes that were completed in 2019/20 and the schemes that are ongoing and/or received funding from developer contributions are set out in figure 57.
-Further information regarding the collection and spending of developer contributions is available in the Council's Infrastructure Funding Statement at www.gosport.gov.uk/infrastructure.
+- 10.25 The open space schemes that were completed in 2020/21 and the schemes that are ongoing and/or received funding from developer contributions are set out in Figure 59. - 10.26 Further information regarding the collection and spending of developer contributions is available in the Council's Infrastructure Funding Statement at www.gosport.gov.uk/infrastructure

-Figure 57: Open Space schemes completed and ongoing in 2019/20 that received funding from developer contributions
+Figure 59: Open Space schemes completed and ongoing in 2020/21 that received funding from developer contributions

-Site Project Funding from developer contributions Completed Pathway Lighting (on-going improvements) Lighting schemes £4,989 St Lukes Road, Gosport Land improvement scheme.
-Completed £8,672 Lee-on-the-Solent Splash Park New splash park project.
-Completed as of 31/03/2019. £122,000 Alver Valley Country Park Western Gateway Play Area and ancillary works.
-Completed as of 31/03/2019. £78,918 Alver Valley Country Park Western Gateway Car Park completed.
-Toilet and Café works ongoing and almost complete. £221,082 £435,661 Ongoing and/or committed as a t 31 March 2020 Provide lighting to pathways within Leisure Parks, Gardens and Open Spaces A number of these projects have been carried out since 2012.
-This figure represents the outstanding amount as part of an ongoing programme. £161,616 Nobes Avenue Open Space - New Pavilion To demolish the existing sports pavilion and provide a new pavilion.
+Site Project Funding from developer contributions Completed in 2020/21 · Pathway Lighting (on-going improvements) Lighting schemes £788 Stokes Bay Gym Equipment Stokes Bay Gym Equipment £6,128 Sub total £6,916 Ongoing and/or committed as a at 31 March 2021 Provide lighting to pathways within Leisure Parks, Gardens and Open Spaces A number of these projects have been carried out since 2012.
+This figure represents the outstanding amount as part of an ongoing programme. £161,213 Nobes Avenue Open Space - New Pavilion To demolish the existing sports pavilion and provide a new pavilion.
 Funded £240,000 from S106 and £110,000 from CIL.
 Approved at Community Board 11.09.2019. £240,000 Stokes Bay - Gym equipment Individual items of gym equipment along Stokes Bay Frontage to complement the existing Golden Mile.
 50% funded through S106 and 50% funded through CIL.
-Approved at Community Board 11.09.2019 £22,500 Sub total Total £424,116 £859,777
+Approved at Community Board 11.09.2019 £16,872 Sub total £418,085 Total £425,001